Modern (1940’s-present)

 Anxiety’s dynamic process of growth and adaptation from adolescence to adulthood has a profound impact on society at large as well as the scientific community.
 Anxiety can influence a person’s ability to be resilient, to cope, and to solve problems as they move through different developmental phases.
 This development in the scientific realm might show up as a more sophisticated approach to research and innovation, where people use their acquired coping mechanisms to make distinctive contributions to respective domains.
 The growth of anxious people can improve cooperation in scientific societies, creating a more encouraging and welcoming atmosphere.
 This expansion has the potential to revolutionize society as a whole because people who have experienced anxiety from childhood to adulthood may be more aware of the value of mental health and help to create a culture that places a high value on wellbeing.
 All in all, the development of anxiety from adolescence to adulthood creates a diverse range of experiences that, when properly channeled, can spur advancement in both science and society at large.

-Outside Factors
+external Factors

 Numerous external influences have a substantial impact on the trajectory of anxiety from youth to adulthood, which in turn shapes the dynamics of science and society.
-Anxiety levels can be increased or decreased by outside factors such as societal expectations, educational settings, and socioeconomic situations.
+Anxiety levels can be increased or decreased by external factors such as societal expectations, educational settings, and socioeconomic situations.
 These external influences can affect a scientist’s capacity for collaborative research, resource availability, and career choices.
 People’s propensity to seek help can be influenced by societal norms and stigmas related to mental health, which may have

-an impact on the inclusivity and diversity of scientific communities.
-Furthermore, external variables have the power to shape how mental health policies are developed and put into practice, as well as how society views and supports those who are experiencing anxiety.
+to practice, as well as how society views and supports those who are experiencing anxiety.
 As people reach adulthood, these outside variables still have a significant influence on the quality of assistance that is accessible, which affects both individual development and contributions to the fields of science and society.
 Anxiety can present itself due to a change in environmental factors, which can be seen in adolescents and young adults.
 In modern day, an increased amount of time used to communicate with technology has been correlated with an increased amount of existential anxiety and identity upset.
-Developing environments that support mental health and allow people to flourish in social and scientific contexts requires an understanding of and response to these outside factors.
+Developing environments that support mental health and allow people to flourish in social and scientific contexts requires an understanding of and response to these external factors.

 INTERNAL FACTORS